SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ◊ Outline ◊

-- The cancelation model is "cooperative" -- each task checks whether it was canceled
+- The cancellation model is "cooperative" -- each task checks whether it was canceled
 - conventionally, you call ``Task.checkCancellation()``
   which throws ``CancellationError`` if the task has been canceled
 - You can check manually via ``Task.isCancelled``,